 The McCulloch Center for Global Initiatives provides orientation, advising, important services, and information about immigration regulations to international students.

-For 175 years Mount Holyoke College has attracted students from many backgrounds and cultures.
+For over 175 years Mount Holyoke College has attracted students from many backgrounds and cultures.
 Most international students are studying towards a bachelor's degree and enter as first-year, transfer, or Frances Perkins students.
-Exchange students, Foreign Fellows and International Guest Students normally spend one year at the College and are awarded the "Certificate for International Students" following successful completion of their program of study.
+International Exchange students and International Guest Students normally spend one year at the College and are awarded the "Certificate for International Students" following successful completion of their program of study.
 More detailed information about these programs can be found on this site or on the Office of Admission web site.